 Other games set in the USA include Hotel Dusk for its gritty depiction of a Los Angelian hotel and Runaway: A Road Adventure for its take on the great American road trip.

 S.T.A.L.K.E.R Shadow of Chernobyl – Pripyat – (GSC Game World, 2007)

 Another good example of a game in a different genre is the unique (for its time at least) S.T.A.L.K.E.R.
 This game made me take a second look at Chernobyl, not necessarily because of the game itself, but because of the fascinating development notes that accompanied it – telling the story of the team’s research on Chernobyl to properly map ‘The Zone’ through a series of trips and satellite photographs of the affected areas.
 The game is bleak to say the least – but beautiful in its own stark way.
 Spotting famous Chernobyl landmarks such as the Pripyat Ferris Wheel was a hugely entertaining aspect of the game though unfortunately second to playing to survive in a harsh post-nuclear environment – which is at S.T.A.L.K.E.R’s core.

 Broken Sword 5 – London – (Revolution Software, 2013)

-Honourable mentions goto Lost in Blue for making me want to get lost on a dessert island and go fishing, Sid Meier’s Pirates for filling me with the desire to become a pirate and sail the Caribbean, Grim Fandango for making me romanticise the Aztecs Land of the Dead (complete with the travel agents of the Department of Death) and finally Life is Strange for making me long to be a teenage girl in the Pacific Northwest of America… with time travel powers…naturally.
+Honourable mentions goto Lost in Blue for making me want to get lost on a dessert island and go fishing, Sid Meier’s Pirates for filling me with the desire sail the Caribbean, Grim Fandango for making me romanticise the Aztecs Land of the Dead (complete with the travel agents of the Department of Death) and finally Life is Strange for making me long to be a teenager in the Pacific Northwest of America… with time travel powers…naturally.